 Kobra Moradi

 Kobra Moradi is a human rights advocate.
-She is currently studying a double degree in Law and International Relations and has a strong interest in philosophy and human rights issues.
-She spent the summer of 2015/2016 in Indonesia volunteering full-time at the Cisarua Refugee Learning Centre teaching English and Leadership Skills to young people seeking asylum, an experience she says has changed her life.
+She is currently pursuing a double degree in Law and International Relations and has a strong interest in philosophy and human rights.
+She spent the summer of 2015/2016 in Indonesia volunteering full-time at the Cisarua Refugee Learning Center, teaching English and Leadership Skills to young people seeking asylum, an experience she says has changed her life.
 Kobra came to Australia from Afghanistan as a refugee with her family in 2005.

 twitter.com/KobraMoradi